KShah-lab/Python-Quiz/README.md

 ### Chemistry

 The Chemistry section contains questions covering basic chemical knowledge through to harder formula and chemistry questions.
+The hard section is formulae recall which shouldn't be too hard if you know ur stuff.
+But let's be honest, who even remembers the formula for like idk, dihydrogen monoxide.

 Examples include: